DCSO/MISP-dockerized/README.md

 when opening it in an editor like `vim` or `nano`

-If all prerequsites are fulfilled, you can deploy them as follows:
+If all requirements are fulfilled, you can deploy them as follows:
 * Copy the Certificate **Key** File to `./config/ssl/key.pem`
 * Copy the Certificate **Chain** file to `./config/ssl/cert.pem`
 * (**OPTIONAL**) During installation Diffie-Hellman Params will be freshly build, but if you still want to create them yourself, use the following command <sup>[1](#weakdh)</sup> or copy your existing one to `./config/ssl/dhparams.pem`